jihyeon26/group-movie-recommender/README.md

 two users, comparing global popularity, ItemKNN, and LightGCN on randomly sampled, member-disjoint pairs.

-**Research question.** Do LightGCN and ItemKNN improve group recommendation quality over a popularity baseline, particularly for the less-satisfied member?
+**Research question.** Do LightGCN and ItemKNN improve NDCG@10 over a popularity baseline for two-user group recommendation, particularly for the less-satisfied member, and what trade-offs do they create in recall and catalogue coverage?

 ## Result